Lemania: Omega Speedmaster

+An Omega Speedmaster featuring this movement was worn by Buzz Aldrin on the first moon landings in 1969.

+Nouvelle Lemania

 With the advent of electronic watches in the 1970s, sales of mechanical watches from the SSIH Group collapsed.
 In 1980, creditor banks gave Nicolas Hayek the task of restructuring the group.
 In the course of a management buyout, Lemania separated from the SSIH Group in 1981 and changed its name to Nouvelle Lemania.

+Swatch Group

 In 1992, Nouvelle Lemania was bought by Breguet.
-The Lemania calibers are still used today in watches of numerous brands.
+In 1999, the Swatch Group acquired Breguet, along with Nouvelle Lemania.
+Since 2003, Lemania has exclusively provided watch movements to members of the Swatch Group.

+Notable wearers

+Sir Winston Churchill wore a 36 mm 18K gold Lemania chronograph gifted to him from the town of Canton de Vaud in 1946.